khalilweeb/react-clock/README.md

 # Simple clock with reactjs

-# to reun the project download files and execute :
+# to run the project download files and execute :
       ### npm install
       ### npm start